Robert McGinnis: Career

-McGinnis became an apprentice at Walt Disney Studios, then studied fine art at Ohio State University.
-After wartime service in the Merchant Marine he entered advertising and a chance meeting with Mitchell Hooks in 1958 led him to be introduced to Dell Publishing began a career drawing a variety of paperback covers for books written by such authors as Donald Westlake (writing as Richard Stark), Edward S. Aarons, Erle Stanley Gardner, Richard S. Prather, and the Michael Shayne and Carter Brown series.
+A chance meeting with Mitchell Hooks in 1958 led him to be introduced to Dell Publishing began a career drawing a variety of paperback covers for books written by such authors as Donald Westlake (writing as Richard Stark), Edward S. Aarons, Erle Stanley Gardner, Richard S. Prather, and the Michael Shayne and Carter Brown series.

 McGinnis later did artwork for Ladies' Home Journal, Woman's Home Companion, Good Housekeeping, TIME, Argosy, Guideposts, and The Saturday Evening Post.
 He was main title designer for The Hallelujah Trail (1965).

 McGinnis's attention to detail was such that when he was assigned to do the artwork for Arabesque he requested Sophia Loren's tiger stripe dress be sent for him for a model to wear so he could get the right appearance.

-In 1985 McGinnis was awarded the title of "Romantic Artist of the Year" by Romantic Times magazine for his many romance novel paperback covers.
+In 1985, McGinnis was awarded the title of "Romantic Artist of the Year" by Romantic Times magazine for his many romance novel paperback covers, some of them considered to be clinch covers.

-Since 2004, McGinnis has created cover illustrations for the Hard Case Crime paperback series.

-Starting in 2016, McGinnis has painted a number of retro-style covers for reissues of books by Neil Gaiman.
+In later years, McGinnis created cover illustrations for the Hard Case Crime paperback series, and painted a number of retro-style covers for reissues of books by Neil Gaiman.

-He is a member of the Society of Illustrators Hall of Fame.
+McGinnis was a member of the Society of Illustrators Hall of Fame.
 McGinnis is the subject of a documentary film, Robert McGinnis: Painting the Last Rose of Summer, by Paul Jilbert.

+Personal life and death

+In 1948, McGinnis married Ferne Mitchell, whom he had met while attending university.
+Born on September 17, 1926, she died on February 19, 2023 after 75 years of marriage.
+Robert McGinnis died on March 10th, 2025, at his home in Old Greenwich, Connecticut.
+Robert McGinnis was 99 years old.
+The couple had three children, Melinda, Laurie and Kyle.

+McGinnis died at his home in Old Greenwich, Connecticut, on March 10, 2025, at the age of 99.
+After his death, The New York Times's Trip Gabriel wrote that McGinnis's illustrations "defined an era," noting his "lusty, photorealistic artwork of curvaceous women."